Improving health and advancing health equity by providing high quality primary care regardless of ability to pay.

 Improving Health and Advancing Health Equity

-In partnership with our community, we have been working to expand access to health care in Northern Virginia for more than twenty years.
+In partnership with our community, we have been working to expand access to health care in Northern Virginia for more than twenty-four years.

 In 1994, the Alexandria Health Department opened a clinic in a small apartment, the Arlandria Clinic for Women and Children.
 After three years, the clinic became a 501 (c) (3) non-profit organization, Alexandria Neighborhood Health Services, Inc.

-More than twenty-three years later, Neighborhood Health is a non-profit Federally Qualified Health Center that serves more than 30,000 patients in multiple clinics across Alexandria, Arlington, and Fairfax County.
+More than twenty-four years later, Neighborhood Health is a non-profit Federally Qualified Health Center that serves more than 30,000 patients in multiple clinics across Alexandria, Arlington, and Fairfax County.

 Neighborhood Health's new prenatal program increases access to a high quality, comprehensive medical home for pregnant women.